pytroll/pytroll-collectors/doc/source/index.rst

         segment gatherer will not wait for those files.

     is_critical_set
-        ???
+        A boolean that marks this set of files as critical for the whole collection.
+Used for example when cloud mask data are required to successfully create a masked image.

     variable_tags
         List of strings for tags that are expected to vary between segments.
         Those are replaced with wildcards for the purposes of pattern matching.

     group_by_minutes
-        Optional.
-        Group the data for every full minute interval For example in the case time of "201712081129" would go in slot "2017-12-08T11:20:00" along with other files with minutes between 20 and 29.
+        Optional integer.
+        Group the data for rounded minute interval.
+        For example defining ``group_by_minutes = 10`` all the files from time "201712081120"
+        to time ""201712081129" would go in slot "2017-12-08T11:20:00".
         (Can also be defined globally)
         By default, no grouping by minutes is performed and times are matched exactly or with a tolerance of ``time_tolerance``.